About This Recipe

 - Mix the Dry Ingredients.
 In a medium bowl, whisk together the flour, baking powder, baking soda, cornstarch, and salt.
 Set aside.

 - Cream the Butter and Sugars.
-In a large mixing bowl, beat the vegan butter, brown sugar, and granulated sugar for 3-4 minutes until light and fluffy.
+In a large mixing bowl, beat the butter, brown sugar, and granulated sugar for 3-4 minutes until light and fluffy.
 This step is key to getting that soft texture.

 - Add the Aquafaba and Vanilla.
 Mix in 6 tablespoons of aquafaba and 2 teaspoons of vanilla extract until fully incorporated.
 No need to whip the aquafaba beforehand!